Malham Cove view via Gordale Scar Walk and Malham Tarn, Yorkshire Dales

 Here you can see the elevation of the route – which isn’t too much.
 The only steep parts are the scramble up the waterfall at Gordale Scar and the path down from Malham Cove.

-My photos of this Malham Cove walking route:
+My photos of this Malham Cove walking route TO GIVE YOU AN IDEA OF WHAT TO EXPECT:

 I’d had this walk on my list for a while after seeing the area on Julia Bradbury’s TV show ‘Best walks with a view’ – and if you haven’t done it – it’s definitely worth adding to your list!
 As you will see there are some stunning views and the walk is quite varied.
 The scramble up the waterfall at Gordale Scar is fun and I love stuff like that – but you will be able to adapt the route if you don’t quite fancy that scramble.
 For a more leisurely stroll – Malham Cove straight from Malham Village is a very popular route and again gives some pretty amazing views.
 The photos below are the order of the walk – starting in Malham.